madsondeluna/bits_bytes_biomolecules/README.md

 ## Take Home Messages

-> "We estimate that if a protein were to fold by randomly trying all possible conformations, it would require a time longer than the age of the universe to arrive at its correct native structure."
+"We estimate that if a protein were to fold by randomly trying all possible conformations, it would require a time longer than the age of the universe to arrive at its correct native structure."
-> <p align="left"><strong>— Richard Lewontin</strong></p>
+<p align="left"><strong>— Richard Lewontin (1929-2021)</strong></p>

 ---